ambisonictoolkit/ambisonictoolkit.github.io/download/reaper.md

           <p>&nbsp;</p>
           <p>The OSX version is provided as an installer.</p>
           <p>Files are installed in the home folder, and will not affect other users.</p>
           <p>This is a complete install, providing all the files you need to use Ambisonic Toolkit with Reaper.
-The convolution kernels are provided as part of the installers.
+The convolution kernels and matrices are provided as part of the installers.
 There is no need to download and install them separately.</p>
-          <p>If you are using Ambisonic Toolkit with SuperCollider as well as Reaper, the convolution kernels are installed in the same place and have the exact same content.
+          <p>If you are using Ambisonic Toolkit with SuperCollider as well as Reaper, you'll need to complete the installation
+		  <a href="https://github.com/ambisonictoolkit/atk-sc3#kernels-matrices--soundfiles" target="_blank"><strong>described here</strong></a>.
 We do not expect this to cause any conflicts.</p>
         </div>
     </div>